KevinHardy-Cooper/VApp/README.md

 ## Testing
 `npm test` in order to run unit-testing scripts on backend code
+* note that these tests will fail since the SensitiveInfo parameter is out of date.
+Fix it, and the tests will run!

 ## Endpoints
 All of these endpoints, requests, and responses can be found in detail at the Swagger [endpoint](http://localhost:3000/api-docs/) `/api-docs/` once you `npm start`.